katahiromz/WinKiosk/README.txt

 After installing WinKiosk with the installer, it's ready for kiosk terminal.

+Please set the OS active time if you use Windows 10.

 When you restart Windows, WinKiosk will be launched automatically.

 The button layout of SimpleBrowser is customizable by editing the following text files: